AnggaR96s/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Two peanuts were walking down the street.
+One was a salted